-In addition to capital investments in growth (both in organic growth from existing brands and incremental growth from new brands), from time to time, excess capital may be returned to shareholders through share buybacks (via Normal Course Issuer Bid) and dividends.
-Between December 2018 to date, the Company has repurchased and cancelled approximately 1.9 million common shares with a total expenditure of \$11.8 million.
-Based on the Company's historic financial performance and planned future growth, Management believes these share buybacks are an effective use of capital to deliver value to all BioSyent shareholders.
+In addition to capital investments in growth (both in organic growth from existing brands and incremental growth from new brands), from time to time, excess capital may be returned to shareholders through share buybacks (via Normal Course Issuer Bid) and cash dividends.
+Between December 10, 2018 and December 31, 2022, the Company repurchased and cancelled approximately 2.2 million common shares with a total expenditure of approximately \$14.3 million.